oleander/git-fame-rb/README.md

 2. `docker build -t git-fame -f .devcontainer/Dockerfile .`
 3. `docker run -it -v $(pwd):/workspace git-fame bundle exec rspec`

+Have a look at `.devcontainer/Dockerfile` and `.github/workflows/main.yml` for more information.

 ## New release

 1. Update version in `lib/git_fame/version.rb`